jdmonin/JSettlers2/README.txt

 ------------

-To play JSettlers by connecting to a remote server you will need the Java Runtime Version 1.4 or above (1.5 or later recommended).
+To play JSettlers by connecting to a remote server you will need the Java Runtime Version 5 or above.
 To connect as an applet, use any browser which is Java enabled (using the browser plug-in) or just download the JAR from http://nand.net/jsettlers/ and run it.

-To Play JSettlers locally you need the Java Runtime 1.4 or above.
+To Play JSettlers locally you need the Java Runtime 5 or above.
 JSettlers-full.jar can connect directly to any server over the Internet.

 To host a JSettlers server that provides a web applet for clients, you will